cooolgamer/Custom-Homemenu-3DS/README.md

 # Custom Homemenu 3DS

 ## Notes
+* Support:
+  * Old/New 3DS/2DS
-* Suported regions/versions: EUR/USA/JPN/KOR on Old/New 3DS/2DS between 9.6 and 11.17
+  * EUR/USA/JPN between 9.6 and 11.17
+  * KOR in 11.16 (untested on lower versions)

-* By using this, there is a rare chance to randomly crash when you go back to the homemenu from a game or applet.
+* By using this, the system will crash when you go back to the homemenu from a game or applet 11 times.
 This is a known issue and **not caused by the custom homemenu itself**, but by layeredfs included in **luma3ds**.
 I'm unable to fix this as I wouldn't know how, it's complicated stuff.

 ## Installation tutorial:
 * Go to [here](https://github.com/cooolgamer/Custom-Homemenu-3DS/blob/main/README.md#how-to-install).